Keibert Ruiz Preview, Player Props: Nationals vs. Yankees

-The Washington Nationals, including Keibert Ruiz (.378 batting average in his past 10 games), take on starting pitcher Carlos Rodon and the New York Yankees at Yankee Stadium, Tuesday at 7:05 PM ET.
+The Washington Nationals, including Keibert Ruiz and his .675 slugging percentage over his past 10 games, take on starter Luis Severino and the New York Yankees at Yankee Stadium, Wednesday at 7:05 PM ET.

 Keibert Ruiz Game Info & Props vs. the Yankees